-When the Principal or designee determines that a student's conduct warrants expulsion, but prior to taking any such action, the principal or designee will provide the student's legal guardian with written notice of:
+When the Principal or designee determines that a student's conduct warrants out-of-school suspension for five-ten days and/or expulsion, but prior to taking any such action, the principal or designee will provide the student's legal guardian with written notice of:

-- 1. The reasons for the proposed disciplinary action; and - 2.
+- 1. The reasons for the proposed disciplinary action, and - 2.
 The date and location for a hearing before the principal or designee, within five school days from the date of the disciplinary action.